Automatic Link Selection in Multi-Channel Multiple Access with Link Failures: Introduction

 \section{Introduction}

 We consider the Multiple Access Control (MAC) problem with $n$ users and $m$ channels in slotted time $t \in \mathbb{N}$.
-In each time slot, a controller has to assign the users to channels such that at most one user is assigned to given channel and at most one channel is assigned to a given user.
-The channel assignments may fail.
-In particular, there exist $q_{i,j} \in [0,1]$ for each $(i,j) \in \{1,2,\dots,n\} \times \{1,2,\dots,m\}$, where in time slot $t$, given that the controller decided to assign user $i$ to channel $j$, the assignment fails independently with probability $1-q_{i,j}$.
+In each time slot, a controller assigns users to channels such that at most one user is assigned to a given channel and at most one channel is assigned to a given user.
+The transmissions over each channel may fail.
+In particular, there exist $q_{i,j} \in [0,1]$ for each $(i,j) \in \{1,2,\dots,n\} \times \{1,2,\dots,m\}$, where in time slot $t$, given that the controller decided to assign user $i$ to channel $j$, the transmission fails independently with probability $1-q_{i,j}$.
 The controller does not know the probabilities $q_{i,j}$.
-Instead, at the end of every slot, it receives feedback on whether the transmission for each assigned user-channel pair succeeded or failed.
+Instead, at the end of every slot, it receives feedback on the successes.

 Define the matrices $\vec{Y}(t),\vec{S}(t) \in \{0,1\}^{n \times m}$ and vector $\vec{X}(t) \in \{0,1\}^n$, where